mishaRomanov/test-ozon/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/golang-standards/project-layout?style=flat-square)](https://goreportcard.com/report/github.com/mishaRomanov/test-ozon)
-# THIS CURRENTLY DOESN'T WORK PROPERLY!!!
-# ---------
 # This a small link shortener Gin based-app for ozon tech team
 # Prerequisites
-Have Postgres installed and launched
-Have Docker installed and launched
+Have docker installed
 # How to get app working
 Clone my repository to your local machine `git clone github.com/mishaRomanov/test-ozon`

-Run with docker compose
-`docker compose up -d`
+Go to cloned directory and run with docker compose `docker compose up -d`

+# How to change the storage type
+Go to docker-compose.yml and find environmental variable STORAGE Set it to either postgres or cache

 # How to use
 To make link shorter use POST method on /link/add endpoint: